g-normand/bio-endemics/README.md

 # bio endemics

-Which bio endemic birds of Ecuador have you seen?
+Which bio endemic birds have you seen?

 Inspired by <a href="https://github.com/Zoziologie">Zoziologie</a> web apps :)

 # Installation